 Kenrick Roberts, Esq.

-Wafia graduated with her M.S. in college student affairs in 2011.
-Since then, she had worked as the coordinator for the University of Central Florida and now works as the coordinator at the Community College of Vilencia.
+Wafia graduated with her M.S. in College Student Affairs in 2011.
+Since then, she had worked as the coordinator for the University of Central Florida and now works as a Coordinator at the Community College of Valencia.
 She has loved every step of the college student affairs journey and could not cite simply one memory or item she took with her from NSU.
 Instead, she credits all she has achieved and everything she uses to the NSU student affairs program.
 She credits everything to the excellent professors, to the rigorous classes, and of course to the friends she made to assist her in pushing through.

-Julianne graduated with her M.S. in student affairs in 2016.
-Since graduated, she has not received a job in her field.
+Julianne graduated with her M.S. in Student Affairs in 2016.
+Since graduating, she has not received a job in her field.
 However, she only has positive things to say about the program and held on to the experiences she gained in her practicums.
 Her advice is to make sure that the practicum experiences are taken seriously because that is where your career is built.

 Phone: (813) 334-0570

-Samantha graduated in 2014 with her Masters in College Student Affairs.
-From there she began her CSA career working as an Area Coordinator at Brandeis University, located just outside of Boston, MA.
+Samantha graduated in 2014 with her Master’s in College Student Affairs.
+From there she began her CSA career working as an Area Coordinator at Brandeis University, located just outside of Boston.
 She then came back to Nova, as she developed a passion for the atmosphere and the students.
-She now works as Area coordinator for Founders, Farquar, Vettel and the Cultural Living Center.
+She now works as Area Coordinator for Founders, Farquhar, Vettel, and the Cultural Living Center.
 She also has a position as the Retention Specialist for DOSA COUS.
-Samantha has learned a lot from the program, but one thing that has always stuck with her, was a quote from her Human Factors professor, she stated “never apologize for how you feel; your feelings are your own”.
+Samantha has learned a lot from the program but one thing that has always stuck with her was a quote from her Human Factors professor who stated “never apologize for how you feel; your feelings are your own.”
 They had a whole discussion about how one may change their viewpoints through conversations and how an individual may feel differently later on but in that moment may feel a certain way.
 She stated that that conversation really stuck with her throughout the years in the field.

-Aeryel graduated with her M.S. in student affairs and from there continued to pursue further education.
-She currently is working on her Ph.D. at Louisiana State University (LSU).
-She has also worked as a program coordinator for Florida International University and as a Reslife Coordinator at Dillard University.
-Now she is back in the classroom to seek a Ph.D. and is working as a graduate assistant like she did when she was attending NSU.
+Aeryel graduated with her M.S. in Student Affairs and from there continued to pursue further education.
+She currently is working on her Ph.D. at Louisiana State University.
+She has also worked as a Program Coordinator for Florida International University and as a Reslife Coordinator at Dillard University.
+Now she is back in the classroom to seek a Ph.D. and is working as a Graduate Assistant like she did when she was attending NSU.
 In fact, what she recalls most from NSU, was serving as Dr. Brad Williams' teaching assistant.

 Stephanie J. Womack

-Stephani J. graduated with her M.S. in student affairs in May of 2014.
+Stephani graduated with her M.S. in Student Affairs in May of 2014.
 Sue began working as the Coordinator of Orientation and Leadership Development at Dalton State Collage.
 Stephani now works as the Assistant Director of Career and Professional Development.
-One of her lasting memories of her time at Nova was Dr. Gay Holliday’s famous quote “Trust the process.”
+One of her lasting memories of her time at Nova was Dr. Gay Holliday’s famous quote, “Trust the Process.”
 Stephani continued by stating that she “always has and it has never steered her wrong!”